Assam cabinet seeks fast-track court for Zubeen Garg death case

-Guwahati: The Assam cabinet has resolved to petition the Gauhati High Court to establish a fast?track court for the Zubeen Garg death case.
+Guwahati: The Assam cabinet has resolved to petition the Gauhati High Court to establish a fast-track court for the Zubeen Garg death case.

 The state government plans to accelerate legal proceedings and appoint a dedicated special public prosecutor to oversee the case exclusively.